ceghap/nextjs-fullstack/README.md

 - You can check your database that it now contains couple of tables
 - Run `npx prisma generate` to generate prisma client, so that you can query prisma orm

-You can you whatever database [supported by prisma](https://www.prisma.io/docs/reference/database-reference/supported-databases).
+You can use whatever database [supported by prisma](https://www.prisma.io/docs/reference/database-reference/supported-databases).
 Just edit the schema.prisma to integrate with your db.
 Refer here [Prisma schema reference](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference)

 ### Prisma notes